NishiyaKN/obsidian/X GCP/01 - Introduction.md

 - Deliver products and services more quickly and reliably **Serverless:**
 - Allows developer to concentrate on code
-- No infraestructure management needed[03 - Use Google Cloud to build your apps](03%20-%20Use%20Google%20Cloud%20to%20build%20your%20apps.md)
+- No infraestructure management needed[03 - Compute](03%20-%20Compute.md)
 ### Google Cloud architecture
 ![](Pasted%20image%2020250609103715.png)
 ###### Computing services